FACULTY

 I am currently working on human social cognition, more precisely on the developmental puzzle about false-belief attribution in human childhood.
 Most preschoolers have been reliably shown to fail verbal false-belief tasks, but growing evidence based on non-verbal tests has also shown that preverbal infants expect an agent to act in accordance with the content of her (true or false) belief.
 I take the infant data at face value as evidence of false-belief attribution in human infancy and I propose a pragmatic explanation of the failure of most preschoolers on verbal false-belief tasks.

-I joined the Institut Nicod in November 2019, as CNRS "chargé de recherche".
-Before that I lead the "Mint" (Minds & Traditions Research Group) at the Max Planck Institute for the Science of Human History in Jena.
-(The group continues its activities.)
 I study cultural transmission from a perspective that combines quantitative cultural history with cognitive science and cultural evolution.
-In How Traditions Live and Die (2016), I described how cultural transmission can come about through the action of psychological mechanisms that are indifferent to fidelity but sensitive to content.
-That same book sketched a research program calling for cognitive science hypotheses to be tested with data coming from quantitative cultural history.
-I have carried out this research program in several fields, publishing papers on historical changes in the legibility of written letters, on the dissemination of heraldic designs, or the long-term transmission of children's games, among other topics.
-The common thread running through all these studies is the question: How can human traditions be appealing enough to be passed through successive generations, without losing their distinctive features?
-One major force for cultural preservation is the development of graphic records: visual symbols that record information, allowing transmission to carry on even when it skips several generations.
-My latest work, done in large part in collaboration with the Mint research group, thus focuses on graphic communication.
-We study the evolution of visual symbols, from writing and pictographs to online multi-player games.
-In the future, I hope to answer some fundamental questions about the nature of writing and the reasons why it appeared only when and where it did.
+In How Traditions Live and Die (2016), I described how cultural transmission can be mediated by psychological mechanisms that are unrelated to fidelity but sensitive to content.
+That book outlined a research programme calling for the testing of cognitive science hypotheses with data from quantitative cultural history.
+I have carried out this research programme in several areas, publishing articles on historical changes in the legibility of written letters, on the dissemination of heraldic designs, and on the long-term transmission of children's games, among other subjects.
+The central question running through all these studies is: How can human traditions be appealing enough to be transmitted across generations without losing their distinctive features?
+One of the key forces in cultural preservation is the development of graphic records: visual symbols that encode information, allowing transmission to continue even when it skips several generations.
+My recent work therefore focuses on graphic communication.
+We study the evolution of visual symbols, from writing systems and pictograms to online multiplayer games.
+In the future, I hope to address fundamental questions about the nature of writing and why it emerged only when and where it did.

 Daniel Nettle